Adeyemi0/Trial-Conversion-Analysis/README.md

 The chart above immediately surfaces the scale of the problem.
 The overall conversion rate is **21.3%**, meaning 760 out of 966 trialling organisations did not pay.
 Event volume and active days look nearly identical between converters and non-converters, which is the first sign that in-app behaviour alone will not explain who converts.

 The analytical framework built here is grounded in a structural observation about this product: it serves two fundamentally different users, admins and workers, and treating all activity as equivalent masks that distinction entirely.
 Splitting events by actor type reveals that **51% of trialling organisations never got a single employee onto the platform** after the admin set it up.
-The product was configured for a workforce that never arrived.
+The product was configured for a workforce that never used it.

 Three concrete, immediately executable recommendations emerge from the full analysis:
 - Capture company size, industry, and acquisition source at signup